Who Was Hedy Lamarr?

 In her later years, Lamarr lived a reclusive life in Casselberry, a community just north of Orlando, Florida, where she died on January 19, 2000, at the age of 86.

-A dramatized version of Lamarr featured in a March 2018 episode of the NBC series Timeless, which centered on her efforts to help the time traveling team recover a stolen workprint of the 1941 classic Citizen Kane.
+A dramatized version of Lamarr featured in a March 2018 episode of the TV series Timeless, which centered on her efforts to help the time-traveling team recover a stolen workprint of the 1941 classic Citizen Kane.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!